 Going Back to College as a Single Parent

-- Millions of single parents in the U.S. attend college each year, despite the potential challenges.
+- Millions of single mothers and parents in the U.S. attend college each year.

-- Online and part-time enrollment options provide increased flexibility for single parents.
+- Online and part-time enrollment options offer increased flexibility for single parents.

 - Many financial aid and assistance programs target students who are single parents.

 According to an analysis by the Institute for Women's Policy Research (IWPR), 1 in 5 undergraduates in the U.S. — around 3.8 million students — has a dependent child.
 Nearly half of these students are single mothers.